Close

 How is the course assessed?

-• Two English Language exams at the end of year eleven
+• Two English Language exams at the end of Year 11

-• Two English Literature exams at the end of year eleven
+• Two English Literature exams at the end of Year 11

 How long are the examinations?

-Both courses encourage students to be creative; to think analytically; to explore different types of writing, both fiction and non-fiction, and to broaden their understanding of the English language.
+Both courses encourage students to: be creative, to think analytically, to explore different types of writing (both fiction and non-fiction), and to broaden their understanding of the English language.
 Students enjoy this subject because of its exploratory nature; they can bring their thoughts to the lessons and share their ideas and opinions.
-The courses will run alongside each other.

 Literature: